CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Configure-Integrations/Integrate-NetQ-with-Your-LDAP-Server.md

 - **One Level**: Search for immediate children of user; not at base or for any descendants
 - **Subordinate**: Search for subordinates at any depth of user; but not at base

-A typical search query for users would be *{userIdAttribute}={userId}*.
+A typical search query for users could be *{userIdAttribute}={userId}*.

 Now that you are familiar with the various LDAP configuration parameters, you can configure the integration of your LDAP server with NetQ using the instructions in the next section.

 ## Create an LDAP Configuration

-One LDAP server can be configured per bind DN (distinguished name).
+You can configure one LDAP server per bind DN (distinguished name).
 After you configure LDAP, you can validate the connectivity (and configuration) and save the configuration.

 To create an LDAP configuration: